 To see a live demo of the Global Block Element click here.

-Now you know how to use the Global Block Element to utilise the power of a reusable element that reflects changes globally.
+Now you know how to use Global Blocks to utilise the power of a reusable Element that reflects changes globally.
+Use your powers wisely :)

 See something inaccurate?
 Let us know